jeremyrsellars/no-new-legacy/posts/2016-10-21 ConcurrentDictionary and the pit of success.md

 title: "ConcurrentDictionary and the Pit of Success"
 date: "2016-10-21"
 revised: "2016-10-23"
 description: When a class attempts to implement two different, incompatible usage patterns, it can lead to some nasty surprises.
-This post explores how a small violation of the Liskov Substitution Principal can lead to unexpected bugs.
+This is part 1 in a series about exploring how a small violation of the Liskov Substitution Principal can lead to unexpected bugs.
 ConcurrentDictionary can be accidentally used incorrectly because of a subtle Liskov Substitution Principal violation.
 tags: ["state-management", "SOLID-principals", "Liskov-substitution-principal", "multi-threaded-code", ".net", "c#", "abstraction"] categories : ["Programming", "Professionalism"]
 ---